voidshine/dameo_book/Game02.md

 Diagr.
 17

-The confrontation of kings f8-f1 is extremely dangerous for Black, in case of panic escape like f1d1 follows the strike f6g7 and again 2:0.
+The confrontation of kings f8-f1 is extremely dangerous for Black, immediately loses f2e1?? because of f8g8!!
+In case of panic escape like f1d1 follows the strike f6g7 and again 2:0.
 This is the moment when the player needs equanimity and a fresh head.
 I suppose that the best solution for Black is to go to the king's ending after